khushi04-sharma/Comys_Hackathon5_2025_Task_B/README.md

 The twin networks (CNNs) encode input face images into high-dimensional embedding vectors using a shared backbone.These embeddings are then compared using Euclidean distance to determine similarity:
 <div align="center">
   <img src="tripetlossfullimage.png" alt="Distance Formula"/>
+  <p>Metric learning with Triplet Loss: Embeddings from shared-weight CNNs are adjusted to cluster similar (anchor/positive) and separate dissimilar (anchor/negative) samples</p>

 </div>